EV Charger Installation Cost

 There are several choices for your home electric vehicle charger, so it's important to understand each type and pick the right option for your car and home.

-The main point: Most UK properties have a single-phase electricity supply, meaning chargers up to 7kW are suitable.
+It's also worth noting that most UK properties have a single-phase electricity supply, meaning chargers up to 7kW are suitable.

 Let's look at the most common UK EV chargers and their advantages and disadvantages: